amp-cli/amp/README.md

  * mysql -- A service for creating and destroying MySQL DB's (based on DatabaseManagementInterface)
- * httpd -- A service for creating and destroy HTTP virtualhosts (based on HttpdInterface)
+ * httpd -- A service for creating and destroying HTTP virtual-hosts (based on HttpdInterface)
  * instances -- A repository for CRUD'ing web-app instances (using the "mysql" and "httpd" services) which stores metadata in YAML (~/.app/instances.yml).

-There may be competing implementations of "mysql" and "httpd" -- eg one might connect to a remote mysqld while another launches a local mysqld on a ramdisk.
+There may be competing implementations of "mysql" and "httpd" -- eg one implementation might connect to a remote mysqld while another launches a local mysqld on a ramdisk.
 These can be chosen at runtime by calling "amp config:set --mysql_type=XXX" or "amp config:set --httpd_type=XXX"

 Parameters and services may be configured in amp's source-tree ("app/defaults/services.yml") or in the local home directory